Open Access News

 Consequences

-The national annual quota for 2024 is expected to be reached the 3rd week of October.
-This means that from that moment the deal will be suspended and UG/UMCG articles will no longer be eligible for the usual 100% discount on the open access fee.
+The national annual quota for 2024 is has been reached.
+This means that the deal is suspended and UG/UMCG articles will no longer be eligible for the usual 100% discount on the open access fee.

 Dutch corresponding authors will be able to use the new allocation of OA fee waivers as of 1 January 2025.